SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

 - strings that have a maximum length (e.g. resource names)
 - paths and routing paths (note: `brzozowski_ts` supports group extraction!)
 - urls, email addresses
-- hex strings
+- hex/base64 strings

 The main use, however, is seeing how well compile-time regex works in practice.
-I'm hoping that `brzozowski_ts` will push the discussion about RegEx-validated types in TypeScript forward.
-As that discussion progresses, this library might go through a few more iterations.
+As I learn more, this library might go through a few more iterations.
 However, I don't intend to bring up to production quality.
+I'm hoping that experiments using `brzozowski_ts` will eventually contribute to discussion about compile-time RegEx validation in TypeScript.

 ### You probably shouldn't use my code